Chacarilla del Estanque: 21st century

 An office complex in Caminos del Inca Avenue that forms part of the neighbourhood's commercial sector houses the Southern Copper Corporation since its 2005 merger with the Southern Peru Copper Corporation.

-A terrain in the corner of Alejandro Velasco Astete and Primavera avenues is the property of Supermercados Peruanos S.A..
-The company tried to build a Vivanda supermarket on the site, which was rejected by neighbours at the time.
+A terrain at the intersection of Alejandro Velasco Astete and Primavera avenues was the property of Supermercados Peruanos S.A..
+The company attempted to build a Vivanda supermarket on the site, which was rejected by neighbours at the time.
 The company later considered attempting this project a second time.
 In 2024, an express supermarket, Holi, opened across the street from the terrain.

+On March 26, 2026, a crane collapsed at a construction site at the corner of Del Pinar and Primavera avenues, a high-transit zone.
+The collapse took place at 12:39 pm PET and caused material damage to its immediate surroundings, destroying two cars and a motorcycle, while the crane's conductor suffered minor injuries when jumping off the machine.
+Montacargas y Transportes Edgar EIRL, the company responsible for the crane, was fined S/.
+20,000, and the construction works, which had a permit to operate, were temporarily suspended.